 Joanna is a producer, journalist, translator and dramaturg.
 For the last two years she has worked as a project manager with THEATREclub, producing shows: It's Not Over, I'm Not Here, The Ireland Trilogy, Not At Home, We Don't Know Whet's Buried Here.
 Her theatre producing work includes, This Is The Funeral Of Your Life (Louise White), INLAND(S) (Loose Canon), Override (White Label), Story Machines – Theatre and Technology Symposium (White Label), East of Berlin (Brinkmanship Company), The Windstealers (Eccles Theatre), FUSED (Dan Bergin), To Space (Niamh Shaw), Way to Heaven (Rough Magic SEEDS).
 Her translations of Irish plays into Polish have been staged and published in Poland.
 She has been honoured with ASSITEJ Award for Excellence in Theatre Criticism.
 She lectures at University of Social Sciences and Humanities in Warsaw.

 Cristina completed her undergraduate studies in the UK, with a degree in English Literature and Media and Culture before moving to Dublin to do a Master in American Literature at University College Dublin.
-She has been active in the arts & culture sector for the past five years as an intern and volunteer for different festivals in Ireland and the UK and a film reviewer for Irish websites like Oxygen.ie and No More Workhorse .
+She has been active in the arts & culture sector in Ireland and the UK through freelance marketing, internships and volunteering roles.
 Before joining The Lir Academy, Cristina worked as a Marketing Assistant for the Dublin Fringe Festival.